AlexWaygood/typeshed-stats/examples/example.md

 In CI, stubtest is run on `linux` only.

-Typeshed currently has 8 unique allowlist entries for `qrcode` when running stubtest in CI.
+Typeshed currently has 11 unique allowlist entries for `qrcode` when running stubtest in CI.

-### Pyright settings in CI: *not strict*
+### Pyright settings in CI: *strict*

-This package is tested with pyright in typeshed's CI, but all files in this stubs package are excluded from the stricter pyright settings.
+All files in this stubs package are tested with the stricter pyright settings in typeshed's CI.

 ### Statistics on the annotations in typeshed's stubs for `qrcode`

 - Parameters (excluding `self`, `cls`, `metacls` and `mcls`):
-    - Annotated parameters: 109
+    - Annotated parameters: 280
-    - Unannotated parameters: 174
+    - Unannotated parameters: 0
-    - Explicit `Any` parameters: 2
+    - Explicit `Any` parameters: 21
-    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 14
+    - Explicitly `Incomplete` (or partially `Incomplete`) parameters: 0
 - Returns:
-    - Annotated returns: 109
+    - Annotated returns: 151
-    - Unannotated returns: 60
+    - Unannotated returns: 0
-    - Explicit `Any` returns: 1
+    - Explicit `Any` returns: 8
-    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 2
+    - Explicitly `Incomplete` (or partially `Incomplete`) returns: 0
 - Variables:
-    - Annotated variables: 166
+    - Annotated variables: 151
     - Explicit `Any` variables: 0
-    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 91
+    - Explicitly `Incomplete` (or partially `Incomplete`) variables: 0
 - Class definitions:
-    - Total class definitions: 40
+    - Total class definitions: 42
     - Class definitions with `Any`: 0
     - Class definitions marked as at least partially `Incomplete`: 0